fsh/bewitchivan/README.md

-# Bewitchivan Keyboard Layout Tools
+# YAML → XKB Config Generator

-This repo contains a set of scripts and data files used to create custom XKB keyboard layouts from YAML configuration files.
-It also includes a helper for looking up Unicode characters when building the layouts.
+A utility script used to create custom XKB keyboard layouts from YAML configuration files.

+I use a heavily modified Colemak layout with lots of math (∑⋅∘∇∃∄∂∫×∈…), alphabets (𝑎𝑏𝑐, 𝔸𝔹ℂ, αβγ, ℯℰ¹²³₁₂₃…), accents (e̊ëěẹėȩẽê…) and and miscellaneous symbols (←↑⇐⇑☹✓©…).
+Maintaining it with some kind of GUI layout editor was a nightmare.

 ## Contents

 - `xkbgen.py` – Converts a YAML description of a keyboard layout into an XKB keymap.
-- `franksh.yaml` – Sample YAML file describing a rather involved layout that makes use of multiple modifier layers and latch groups.
+- `franksh.yaml` – Sample YAML file describing a layout that makes use of multiple modifier layers and latch groups.
 - `unigrep.py` – Small utility that greps `UnicodeData.txt` so you can search
   for characters by name when editing the YAML.